 - Not everyone is comfy with the visor down while riding, especially when it’s hot weather outside.
 So, wearing goggles will give you a comfortable vision and the full-face helmet will keep your chin at the proper.

 - Wearing a full-face helmet is a bit suffocating as it doesn’t offer much ventilation, and dusty when the visor is down.
 But it’s not really the proper helmet to use with a goggle.

 - It becomes heavier and a bit hard to wear because of the visor.

 - A dual sport helmet offers more interior comfort while having a lower chin bar and large visor.
 And when worn with goggles, they are like a safety package, protecting you, giving you comfort and good vision.

 How to Wear Goggles with a Motorcycle Helmet?

 To protect your eyes from dirt, wind, flying insects, and other particles, wearing a goggle with your helmet is one of the best choices.
 But not everyone knows which are the right goggles for this purpose and what is the right way to wear them with a motorcycle helmet.
 You just need to wear the goggle using the strap.

-An open face helmet is the best type of helmet to wear with a goggle.
+An open-face helmet is the best type of helmet to wear with a goggle.
 Though it can’t cover all of your faces, providing less safety than a full-face helmet, the goggle helps you with protecting the remaining area.
-Choose the goggles that are vented, have UV protection, and shatterproof.
+Choose the goggles that are vented, have UV protection, and are shatterproof.

 Can You Wear Glasses Under Motorcycle Goggles/Goggles Over Spectacles?